-Natalie Keyssar is a freelance photojournalist and a founding member of Black Box creative cooperative.
+Natalie Keyssar is a freelance photographer and a founding member of Black Box creative cooperative.
 She was raised in North Carolina but has called New York home for a pretty long time.
 She studied painting in college before pursuing photography, which allows her to combine her love of fine art with her fascination with history in the making.
 Her work primarily focuses on youth culture, activism, class and the effects of political tension on society.
 She speaks good Spanish and very bad French and is available for assignments and collaborations pretty much anywhere.

 Time, Bloomberg Business Week, The New York Times Magazine, Wired, Pop Up Magazine, El Pais Semanal, Zeit, The New York Times, Mother Jones, The Fader, The Wall Street Journal, Le Monde M Magazine, California Sunday Magazine, Stern, Newsweek, Causette, Jet, 6 Mois, Slate, MSNBC, Das Magasin, Salon, De Standaard, The Global Post, Mashable, Amnesty International, Sotheby's, Community Resource Exchange, Harvard University, The Natural Resources Defense Council, YouTube, and Google.